 Whilst there is some research into how parents experience the impact that dexamethasone has on their child, it tends to focus on a descriptive account of the side-effects experienced (e.g. McGrath & Pitcher, 2002).
-There is limited research into the wider impact of dexamethasone on families or of the experience of parenting a child on dexamethasone during the maintenance phase of treatment.
+Research into the wider impact of dexamethasone on families or of the experience of parenting a child on dexamethasone during the maintenance phase of treatment appears to be in its infancy.
+One recent study has shown that parents of children with ALL receiving treatment with dexamethasone experience greater distress, poorer sleep and reduced mental quality of life compared with reference values (Rensen, Steur et al., 2020), and another has described the level of motivation and knowledge parents have with regards to administering dexamethasone and 6-mercaptopurine at home, and the impact on family life (Camire-Bernier, Nidelet et al., 2021).
 Much of the literature discussed above (Fletcher & Clark, 2002; McGrath & Pitcher, 2002; Patterson et al., 2004) suggests that having a child on dexamethasone would exacerbate the stress already present for parents and cause additional challenges for them to contend with.
 Furthermore, clinical experience is that parents often seek support from health professionals in managing the challenges of dexamethasone and the impact on their family.
 Therefore, the aim of this study is to understand the experience of parenting a child receiving dexamethasone during the maintenance phase of chemotherapy for ALL.
 Interpretative Phenomenological Analysis (IPA) will be used to generate an in depth account of this lived experience, as understanding the impact on the whole family system and how parents manage the additional demands of dexamethasone is a little understood area.

 Methods